Police-Data-Accessibility-Project/scrapers/USA/GA/fulton_county/municipal/atlanta/README.md

 List of videos to UOF categorized by BWC (body worn camera), taser (taser camera?), and none.

 ## Data refresh rate
-Cobra weekly PDF updates Saturdays at 24:00 (at least that is the data range within)
+Cobra weekly PDF updates Daily at 24:00 (at least that is the data range within)

 UOF likely updates yearly/any time their policy changes.